NikolajMeineche/CSS_website/content/_index.md

 - [The establishment of Dumbledore's Army](/da): In the fifth book, Harry, Ron, Hermione and other Hogwards pupils establish Dumbledore's Army, a secret organisation that teaches students defensive spells to protect themselves against the dark arts as an answer to the reign of terror under the new headmistress Dolores Umbridge.
 This moment leads to a large change in character dynamics.
 This results in the story centering around the army and the group of characters within it.
 It is also evident that many characters that appear before the formation of the army no longer appear after the formation.

 - [Snape's True allegiance](/sa): In the ending of book 6, Severus Snape goes on to kill Albus Dumbledore.
 This is a huge shock to the reader, as Snape has been portrayed as a good guy (if not suspicious) throughout the entire series.
 However in book 7, it is later revealed that Snape was in fact a double agent, and was working for Dumbledore all along.
-From this we ...
+Looking at the text it is evident that Snape switches between good and evil multiple times during the final two books of the series.
+We also see from the word clouds that in the chapter where Snape reveals his true allegiance to Harry, it increases his sentiment, thus putting him in a brighter light.
+It is also apparent from his associated word clouds that the sequence helps de-mystify him as a character.

 In summary, we found that not only are these moments central to the story from a narative perspective it is also reflected in the network strucures and language surrounding the characters.